samschott/maestral/README.md

 ```
 However, in this case the interface style may not follow your selected system appearance
 (e.g., "dark mode" on macOS or "Adwaita-dark" on Gnome).

-If you clone and install the version from GitHub, you will need to provide your own
-Dropbox API keys as environment variables `DROPBOX_API_KEY` and `DROPBOX_API_SECRET`.
-You
-can get those keys [here](https://www.dropbox.com/developers/apps/create).

 ## Usage